Baby Moving A Lot 39 Weeks | Vital Pregnancy Facts

 Here are key labor indicators related to fetal behavior:

-- Burst of intense activity: May occur hours before contractions start but not guaranteed.
+• Burst of intense activity: May occur before contractions start, but it is not a guaranteed labor sign.

-- Sustained decrease in movement: Could indicate distress; immediate medical check-up required.
+• Sustained decrease in movement: Could indicate a problem; immediate medical advice is needed.

 Always trust your instincts—if something feels off about how much or how little your baby moves at this stage, don’t hesitate to reach out for professional advice.